There are a couple of options in your Settings area which are applied elsewhere in Alitu.

 We recommend that you use 96kbps mono as your bitrate - that's more than good enough for most shows - but you can select any of these 4 settings:

 The only reason you'd generally select more than 96kbps is if your show has a lot of music in it.
 To keep music sounding good, especially when it's played alongside voice, you might need a higher bitrate.
-Music plus voice means more sounds being played at once, therefore more data is required.
+Music plus voice means more sounds being played at once, therefore more data required.
+That's why we might need a higher bitrate.

 Please reach out using the chat box at the bottom of this page if you have any questions about using Alitu.
 We're happy to help!